vlmoon99/near-cli-go/README.md

 ## Usage

-Once the CLI is installed, you can use the following commands:
+Once the CLI is installed, you can use the following commands to manage projects on the NEAR blockchain.

 ### Available Commands